 - 1. In FortiOS, go to User & Device > User Groups.
 Click Create New. - 2.
 In the Name field, enter the desired name. - 3.
-For Type, select Fortinet Single Sign-On (FSSO). - 4.
-In the Members field, click +.
+For Type, select Fortinet Single Sign-On (FSSO). - In the Members field, click +.
 The Select Entries pane appears.
-You can identify the dynamic endpoint groups pulled from EMS because the names begin with TAG , followed by the tag name from EMS.
+Select the dynamic endpoint groups pulled from EMS.